-17. Americans tend to believe in guarantees by government.
+- 17. Americans tend to believe in guarantees by government.

+- a. no

+- b. substantive

 - c. procedural

 - d. limited

 - e. financial

-Learning Objective: 2-2: Explain how shared core values define the United States as a a. free speech and majority rule b. equal voting rights and the right to bear arms
+Learning Objective: 2-2: Explain how shared core values define the United States as a religion e. majority rule and the consent of the governed